IBM/opensource-ai-workshop/docs/lab-6/README.md

 - Code related tasks
 - Function-calling tasks
 - Multilingual dialog use cases
-- Fill-in-the-middle
-- Long-context tasks including long document/meeting summarization, long document QA, etc.
+- Fill-In-the-Middle (FIM) code completions

-Next click on the down arrow at the top and select the "granite3.3:2b" if it's not already selected.
+Next click on the down arrow at the top and select the "granite4:micro" if it's not already selected.

 ![model selection](../images/openwebui_model_selection.png)